The ACELC exists "to give a united voice against errors that are officially adopted in convention, tolerated, and/or promoted in the LCMS.”

 Register Here

-Rev. Dr. John Hill – State of the Synod Regarding Holy Communion
+Rev. John Hill – State of the Synod Regarding Holy Communion

 Rev. Dr. Brian Saunders – State of the Synod Regarding the Office of Holy Ministry